semgrep/semgrep-docs/docs/semgrep-cloud-platform/github-pr-comments.md

 [Semgrep Cloud Platform](https://semgrep.dev/manage) uses the permissions requested by [the Semgrep GitHub App](https://github.com/marketplace/semgrep-dev) to leave PR comments.
 You can verify that you have granted these permissions by visiting either `https://github.com/organizations/<your_org_name>/settings/installations` or `https://github.com/organizations/<your_org_name>/<your_repo_name>/settings/installations`.

+If you are using **GitHub Actions** to run Semgrep, no extra changes are needed to get PR comments.

+If you are using a **self-hosted GitHub plan**, such as **GitHub Enterprise Server**, see [Receiving PR or MR comments in your VPN or on-premise SCM](/semgrep-cloud-platform/scm/#receiving-pr-or-mr-comments-in-your-vpn-or-on-premise-scm) for steps to enable PR comments.

-If you are using GitHub Actions to run Semgrep, no extra changes are needed to get PR comments.
-If you are using another CI provider, in addition to the environment variables you set after following [sample CI configurations](/semgrep-ci/sample-ci-configs/) you need to ensure that the following environment variables are correctly defined:
+If you are using **another CI provider**, in addition to the environment variables you set after following [sample CI configurations](/semgrep-ci/sample-ci-configs/) you must ensure that the following environment variables are correctly defined:

 - `SEMGREP_PR_ID` is set to the PR number of the pull request on GitHub (for example, `2901`)
 - `SEMGREP_REPO_NAME` is set to the repository name (for example, `returntocorp/semgrep`)